Gabriel-RQ/pyinterfacer/PROJECT.md

 # Modularity

-Every component should inherti from `Component`.
+Every component should inherit from `Component`.
 To allow for better group handling, each custom component should define the `self.subtype` atribute to the type of one of the default components.
 If not defined, the component will be placed in a simple `ComponentGroup`.
+The default component types should be made avaiable from the enum `DefaultComponentTypes`.